LemurDaniel/BICEP__Starter_Pipelines/README.md

 > This repository is currently a **prototype** and is not fully tested, especially the bash scripts.
 >
 > I may improve on it in the future.
-Meanwhile I hope you find it helpful in its current state. 😊🦖
+Meanwhile I hope you find it helpful in its current state. 😊
+>
+> I also included [bicep tests](https://github.com/Azure/bicep/issues/11967), which is currently still in development.
+>
+> Please, don't hate me all again.
+I just want to share if it helps someone else. 😅🦖

 ## Usage